Financial Technology (FinTech) MScStudy level: Postgraduate

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.

 You will typically receive around 12 hours of contact teaching per week.
 The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.
-In addition, you will be expected to undertake a significant amount of self-directed studying and revising in your own time each week, which may include, for example, guided study using hand-outs, online activities.
+In addition, you will be expected to undertake 62 hours of self guided activities per module.

 You may get the opportunity to work with international students, learning from the perspectives they bring while developing your own ability to work cross-culturally.
 You could also arrange to do either a consultancy project2 or an internship2 (as part of your final major project) overseas.